How to Set Up a Usability Lab

 - Keyboard/Mouse

-- Relevant software should be downloaded on the participant computer prior to testing, unless you are evaluating the download / upgrade of an application as part of the usability
+• Relevant Applications: These should all be downloaded on the PC to be used for testing unless you are evaluating the download / upgrade of an application:

-- Applications often include: Adobe Acrobat, Adobe Flash, Windows Media Player, QuickTime Player, MS Office, WebEx, GoToMeeting, etc.
+-Other applications to consider are: MS Office, Adobe Acrobat, Adobe Flash, Windows Media Player, QuickTime Player, WebEx, Gotomeeting, etc.

 2. Establish a Client Viewing Room:

-- Large High-Resolution Monitor / LCD TV for multiple clients to view sessions that is connected to the participant's monitor
+• Large High-Resolution Monitor / LCD TV for multiple clients to view sessions

 3. Enable Picture-in-Picture Recording: